Pick diseaseSemantic dementia; Dementia - semantic; Frontotemporal dementia; FTD; Arnold Pick disease; 3R tauopathy

 Pick bodies and Pick cells contain an abnormal form of a protein called tau.
 This protein is found in all nerve cells.
 But some people with Pick disease have an abnormal amount or type of this protein.

 The disease gets worse slowly.
-Tissues in the temporal and frontal lobes of the brain start to shrink over time.
-Symptoms such as behavior changes, speech difficulty, andproblems thinking occur slowly, but continue to get worse.
+Tissues in parts of the brain shrink over time.
+Symptoms such as behavior changes, speech difficulty, and problems thinking occur slowly and get worse.

 Early personality changes can help doctors tell Pick disease apart from Alzheimer disease.
 (Memory loss is often the main, and earliest, symptom of Alzheimer disease.)

 People with Pick disease tend to behave the wrong way in different social settings.
 The changes in behavior continue to get worse and are often one of the most disturbing symptoms of the disease.
 Some persons have more difficulty with decision making, complex tasks, or language (trouble finding or understanding words or writing).

 - Not able to keep a job